Necessary Components for Safe Schools

 Accountability:

-• States must prioritize funding to hold school districts accountable for their policies, reporting, training and accountability measures.
+States must prioritize funding to hold school districts accountable for their policies, reporting, training and accountability measures.
 Without this additional accountability, school districts may not adequately implement the policies and practices necessary to reduce adolescent suicide and bullying.
 State School Boards must be empowered and funded to capably enforce effective policy and practices.
+The school district MUST feel it is important to protect LGBTQIA youth and demonstrate it so that students feel SAFE!!

 Visibility: